ninetiop/SecurePDF/README.md

     - Click on `Upload` to select a locked PDF.
     - Enter the correct password.
     - Choose an output location and click `Unlock`.

-3. **Password Generator**:
-    - Use the `Generate Password` button to create a secure password.
-    - Copy the generated password to the clipboard.

 ## Pay Me a Coffee â˜•
 Love the app?
 Consider supporting me!